NanShang126/BetterHudwiki-chinese/conditions.md

           second: "'1'"
           operation: '=='
 ```
+to compare numeric text when it's a string, you need to use something like "'1'".

-In this case, the papi in first is not prefixed with (number), so it is a string type,
+in this case, the papi in first is not prefixed with (number), so it is a string type,

 and if you put `second: 1`, it will be recognized as a number, so you will get an error.